oznogon/gattaibushido-public/rules/03_basic_play.md

 Each Deck has an associated **Trash** heap, which is a stack of face-up cards next to it on the table.
 When a card is discarded during play, it goes on top of the Trash heap of the relevant Deck, face-up.

-### Void

-The Black Chroma has a special unique stash of cards called the **Void**, which she keeps between conflicts instead of a carried Hand.
-See the Black Chroma Techs for more details on this (p.
-XX).

 ## Card Details